bernhardAxonIvy/doc/source/designer-guide/process-modeling/projects/importing.rst

 Importing a Project
 --------------------

-You can import existing |axon-ivy| projects into your workspace using the *Import Wizard*.
+You can import existing Axon Ivy projects into your workspace using the *Import Wizard*.
 Projects can be exported from the workspace using the *Export Wizard* (See section :ref:`designer-export-project`.
 This allows you to exchange or share your projects with other people.